ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

  - Download the [VMware Image](https://ibm.box.com/s/50uj4kfg87qe3rd3icjfvlx94xaygdmr)
  - A provisioned Data Connect Starter service in Bluemix
  - A provisioned dashDB for Analytics (**Db2 Warehouse on Cloud** *as of ~July 18*) Entry service in Bluemix
- - dashDB Credentials from the service above
+ - dashDB access credentials for the service above
  - A [Cognos Anlaytics Trial](https://ca-trial.mybluemix.net/)
  - A [Watson Anlaytics Trial](https://www.ibm.com/watson-analytics)